III- 1 Information Tiers and Sensitivity

 Approval Authority: Case Chief Information Security Officer

-Case Information Technology Systems (ITS) have created an 3-tiered information taxonomy.
+Case University Technology, UTech have created a 3-tiered information taxonomy.

 The purpose of this standard is to assist Case users (persons assigned with data stewardship, ownership, and custodial duties) with the determination of the baseline security requirements based upon information tier level.
 Each category of information will have an assigned set of baseline numerically increasing tiers of security standards to apply as part of the risk management program in addressing confidentiality, integrity, and availability.

 This policy applies to all Case information.
 Many of the security requirements are targeted at networked information technology systems.

 Case uses a 3-tier system to categorize information types and sensitivity.
 Each of the three categories is determined based upon risk to the University in the areas of confidentiality, integrity, and availability of data in support of the University's mission.
 Information (or data) owners are responsible for determining the impact levels of their information and managing risk to such information through the implementation of applicable control tiers.

 These categories are derived from the Federal Information Processing Standard 199 (FIPS-199)

 Case will not use the terms 'confidential, secret, top secret' unless they accurately describe information so categorized by the U.S. Government in the OMB Circular A-130 as pertaining to national security information.
 In general, none of the information at that level will appear in the Case academic, administrative, research, and IT environment.